danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 # ...
 ```

 But this is tedious to have to do every time you want to experiment with some of your project code.
-It would be nice if all the project code was always available, any time you ran `irb` form your project root.
+It would be nice if all the project code was always available, any time you ran `irb` from your project root.

 The next sections will walk through how to set this up.

 ## Define config/environment.rb